-Overlooking some of the Algarve’s most dramatic scenery, the small, elongated village of Sagres has an end-of-the-world feel with its sea-carved cliffs and empty, wind-whipped fortress high above the ocean.
+Overlooking some of the Algarve’s most dramatic scenery, the small, elongated village of Sagres has an end-of-the-world feel with its sea-carved cliffs and empty, wind-whipped fortress high above the frothing ocean.
 Despite its connection to Portugal’s rich nautical past, there isn’t much of historical interest in town.
-Its appeal lies mainly in its sense of isolation (refreshing after the hectic Algarve), plus access to fine beaches.
-It has a laid-back vibe, and simple, cheery cafes and bars.
-It’s especially popular, particularly in the last decade, with a surfing crowd.
+Its appeal lies mainly in its sense of isolation, plus access to some fine beaches.
+The village has a laid-back vibe and simple, cheery cafes and bars, and it's become particularly popular in recent years with a surfing crowd.
 Outside town, the striking cliffs of Cabo de São Vicente make for an enchanting visit.